Keeping Children Safe in Education Knowledge Check

 This online course tests participants knowledge of Part 1 and any relevant annexes of Keeping Children Safe in Education, reinforcing understanding and providing confirmation to DSLs that their staff have read the guidance.

-Part one of Keeping Children Safe in Education states that governing bodies of maintained schools and proprietors of independent schools should ensure “that those staff who work directly with children read at least Part one of this guidance” and where they do not work directly with children the staff read either Part One or Annex A. Schools should also ensure that staff are assisted to understand and discharge their role and responsibilities as set out in Part one.
+Part 1 of Keeping Children Safe in Education states that governing bodies of maintained schools and proprietors of independent schools should ensure “that those staff who work directly with children read at least Part one of this guidance” and where they do not work directly with children the staff read either Part 1 or Annex A. Schools should also ensure that staff are assisted to understand and discharge their role and responsibilities as set out in Part 1.
 The guidance also sets out that individuals who work directly with children should also read Annex B.

 Front page of Keeping Children Safe in Education